asifali-bio/InterProScan-kallisto/README.md

 In theory, we should be able to perform RNA-seq analysis across different species.
 This method treats evolutionary time as a treatment condition.
 As such, there is no normalization step.
 Normalization would assume that most homologs are not differentially expressed and that total gene expression is equal across species.
 Keep in mind that read counts measure relative abundance per sample, not absolute abundance.

+The main purpose of this method is to identify transcripts with a unique protein domain signature across different species.

 An analogue sequence similarity algorithm has been developed and will be implemented in future updates.